GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1DRes_1_1DependencyResolver.md

 Ensure that the type of a given vertex is equivalent to at least one of a provided list, and return the matching list entry.

+Ensure that the type of a given vertex is equivalent to at least one of a provided list, and return the match.

 ### function getObsLike

 ```